|

 Fermentation is what gives sourdough its signature tangy flavor and chewy texture, but when you switch to a gluten-free version, the magic really happens.
 As wild yeast and beneficial bacteria interact with the dough, they break down the starches, making the bread easier to digest and improving its nutritional value.
 The process not only enhances flavor but also reduces the glycemic index, making your gluten free sourdough bread a healthier choice compared to other gluten-free options.

 You might be wondering, “Why can’t I simply use a traditional sourdough starter?”
 The answer lies in the wheat flour.
-While regular sourdough bread uses wheat flour as its base, which contains gluten, gluten free sourdough bread requires a blend of gluten-free flours like rice flour, sorghum flour, or a specially designed gluten-free flour blend.
+While regular sourdough bread uses wheat flour as its base, which contains gluten, gluten-free sourdough bread requires a blend of gluten-free flours such as rice flour, sorghum flour, or a specially designed gluten-free flour blend.
 These alternatives mimic the texture and structure of wheat flour without the gluten, providing a lighter, fluffier loaf.

 To make a perfect gluten free sourdough bread, it’s essential to choose the right ingredients.
 Some of the key players in this recipe include:

-- Sorghum flour: Enhances the texture, giving it a soft crumb.
+• Sorghum flour enhances the texture, giving the crumb a soft, tender crumb.

 By using these ingredients, you’ll achieve a gluten free sourdough bread that’s not only delicious but also packed with nutrients and easy to digest.